CTFd/core-beta/README.md

 **Yarn** is a dependency management tool used to install and manage project packages while **[Vite](https://vite.dev/guide/)** handles the frontend tooling in CTFd by building optimized assets that are served through Flask.

-3. Run `yarn install` in the root of `core-beta` folder to install the necessary Node packages including `vite`.
+3. Run `yarn install` in the root of `custom-theme` folder to install the necessary Node packages including `vite`.
 4. - Run `yarn dev` (this will run `vite build --watch`) while developing the theme.
    - Run `yarn build` (which will run `vite build`) for a one-time build.
 Vite allows you to preview changes instantly with hot reloading.